 Many people fail to file their income tax return within the due date as prescribed by the income tax department.
-But even if you have missed the deadline of filing return, you can still file your income tax return.
+But even if you have missed the deadline for filing return, you can still file your income tax return.
 There is a provision in income tax for late filing of income tax return which is called belated return.

-What is a belated return?
+2. What is a belated return?

 Filing Income tax return after the due date is called filing a belated return.
-According to the provisions of law as it stands today, a belated return can be filed anytime before the end of the relevant Assessment Year (AY).
+According to the provisions of law, as it stands today, a belated return can be filed anytime before the end of the relevant Assessment Year (AY).

 Here is a simple example to understand this better.

-However, this rule applies only from the AY 2017-18 (introduced in Budget 2016).
-In respect of returns pertaining to AYs prior to AY 2017-18 i.e. AYs 2016-17 and earlier years, a taxpayer could file a belated return anytime before completion of 1 year from the end of the relevant AY.
+A salaried individual has to ideally file his return of income for the AY 2018-19 i.e. Financial Year (FY) 2017-18 on or before 31 July 2018.
+If he fails to do so, he can file a belated return on or before 31 March 2019.
+However, this rule applies only to the AY 2017-18 (introduced in Budget 2016).
+With respect to returns pertaining to AYs prior to AY 2017-18 i.e. AYs 2016-17 and earlier years, a taxpayer could file a belated return anytime before completion of 1 year from the end of the relevant AY.
 Therefore, the amendment has effectively reduced the time period by 1 year

-FY – Is the year in which the income is received
+- FY: Is the year in which the income is received

-AY – Is the year in which the income is assessable to income tax i.e. the year immediately following the FY.
+- AY: Is the year in which the income is assessable to income tax i.e. the year immediately following the FY.

-Deposited Cash but not Filed Tax returns
+3. Deposited Cash but not Filed Tax returns

-How to File Belated Return?
+4. How to File Belated Return?

-Consequences of Late filing of Return
+5. Consequences of Late filing of Return

-For returns of FY 2017-18 and onwards, penalty of Rs 5,000 will be charged for returns filed after due date but before 31st December.
-If returns are filed after 31st December, a penalty of Rs 10,000 shall apply.
-However, penalty will be Rs 1,000 for those with income upto Rs 5Lakhs.
+Till FY 2016-17, if there are any unpaid taxes, interest @ 1% per month or part thereof will be charged till the date of payment of taxes.
+Also, a penalty of Rs 5,000 may be charged.
+The penalty is not levied in all cases and depends upon the circumstances of the case.
+For returns filed from FY 2017-18 and onwards, a late filing fees of Rs 5,000 will be charged for returns filed after due date but before 31st December.
+If returns are filed after 31st December, late filing fees of of Rs 10,000 shall apply.
+However, the fees will be limited to Rs 1,000 for those with an income up to Rs 5 Lakhs.